Many sufferers of PTSD/complex PTSD feel constantly exhausted and, in this article, I want to examine the reasons why:

-Also, as a result of not sleeping properly, they often find their ability to cope with everyday life is greatly diminished and their vulnerability to the adverse effects of stress are greatly increased.
+Also, as a result of not sleeping properly, they often find their ability to cope with everyday life is greatly diminished and their vulnerability to the adverse effects of stress is greatly increased.

 2) Psychological strain.